ACRMGroup/bioplib/README.md

         csh/tcsh:
            setenv HELPDIR $HOME/data
-(this command should be placed in your .bashrc, .profile, .tcsh or .cshrc file as appropriate for your shell).
+(This command should be placed in your .bashrc, .profile, .tcsh or .cshrc file as appropriate for your shell.)

 ####(7) Additional installation options

-As described above, you can modify the installation directories as desired by editing the first few lines of the Makefile.

-You can also use BiopLib as a set of shared libraries:
+You can use BiopLib as a set of shared libraries:

         make shared
         make installshared